GeoStat-Framework/GSTools/examples/09_spatio_temporal/README.rst

 Since it is given in the name "spatio-temporal", we will always treat the time as last dimension.
-This enables to have spatial anisotropy and rotation defined as in non-temporal models, without altering the behavior in the time dimension:
+This enables us to have spatial anisotropy and rotation defined as in non-temporal models, without altering the behavior in the time dimension:

 .. code-block:: python